 Family Crisis Services

-Family Crisis Services (FCS) is a joint domestic violence and sexual assault program which provides direct sport and advocacy services to victims and their families in Tazewell County and Russell County.
+Family Crisis Services (FCS) is a joint domestic violence and sexual assault program which provides direct support and advocacy services to victims and their families in Tazewell County and Russell County.
 In addition to direct victim services, FCS offers an Education and Community Outreach Program.

 Imagine having a mother and three children living in an abusive home—being beaten, feeling hopeless with nowhere to turn.
 Or imagine that you have been sexually assaulted by an acquaintance – left feeling alone, confused and embarrassed.
 This is a common experience for many families in our community.